User Guides v3.0

 Channel Select

-The Channel Select item is a simple way to filter out all MIDI events except those on one (or more) channels.
+The channel select item filters out all MIDI events except those on one (or more) channels.

 Controller Latch